-$^{12}\, Regular$ Trading Session is defined in CHX Article 20, Rule 1(b) as 8:30 a.m. to 3:00 p.m.
-CST.
+$^{12}\,\text{Regular}$ Trading Hours are defined in Exchange Rule 1.5(w) as the time between 9:30 a.m. to 4:00 p.m.
+E.T.

-of Article 20, Rule 10.
-The Exchange believes it is appropriate to act to nullify transactions pursuant to proposed paragraph (k) without regard to applicable Numerical Guidelines because in the situations covered by paragraph (k), such transactions should not have occurred in the first instance, and thus, their nullification does not put parties in any different position than they should have been.
-The Exchange also believes that the certainty that the proposed rule provides is critical in situations involving trading halts.
+applicable Numerical Guidelines because in the situations covered by paragraph (j), such transactions should not have occurred in the first instance, and thus, their nullification does not put parties in any different position than they should have been.
+The Exchange also believes that the certainty that the proposed rule provides is critical in situations involving trading

-As it has proposed for paragraph (j), as described above, the Exchange also proposes to an [sic] include a provision stating that each Participant involved in a transaction subject to proposed paragraph (k) shall be notified as soon as practicable by the Exchange, and that the party aggrieved by the action may appeal such action in accordance with paragraph (e)(2) of Article 20, Rule 10.
+As it has proposed for paragraph (i), as described above, the Exchange also proposes to include a provision stating that each Member involved in a transaction subject to proposed paragraph (j) shall be notified as soon as practicable by the Exchange, and that the party aggrieved by the action may appeal such action in accordance with Exchange Rule 11.17(e)(2).